Peter Reid (chess player): Biography

+The Sunday Times reported that he played "some admirable games on that occasion".

-Peter Reid was an experienced mountain climber.
+Peter Reid was also an experienced mountain climber.
 He died while climbing Mount An-Cioch, located in an array of Coolin Hills on the Isle of Skye in the Inner Hebrides archipelago.
-While climbing the steep slope, Reed, who was the first to go, fell from a height of 70 feet and fell onto a small platform.
-Rescuers who arrived at the scene of the accident found Reed already dead.
+While climbing the steep slope, Reid, who was the first to go, fell from a height of 70 feet and landed on a small platform.
+Rescuers who arrived at the scene of the accident found him already dead.